 Harvey Guzzini Brumbry Table Lamp

-Materials: Acrylic lampshade, degrading brown on the outside, white on the inside.
-Chromed metal (iron) base.
-White lacquered tube.
+Materials: Acrylic mushroom lampshade.
+Degrading brown on the outside, white on the inside.
+Chromed metal (iron) round base.
+White lacquered tube on top.
 Cement counterweight.
-Chromed ornamental screws.
+Chromed round ornamental screws.
+Chromed iron ring on top of the lampshade.
+Black felt on the bottom of the base.
 Bakelite sockets.
-Chromed iron ring on top of the lampshade.

 Height: 43 cm / 16.92”